russelljjarvis/asu_opt/README.md

 The flag `-p` means use port `8888`.
 The flag `-i` means interactive.
 The flag `-v` means mount volume.

 From inside the docker image you can navigate to the appropriate directory.
-In this case its `/home/jovyan/work/git`, and then run the following command
+In this case its `/home/jovyan/work/git`, and then run the following command `nb`, which is a BASH alias for:
 `jupyter-notebook --ip=* --no-browser`

 Subsequently to see a list of all notebook(s) in the directory open the following URL in your browser: